google/moodle-on-gcp/docs/pre-requisites.md

 If you're new to Google Cloud and would like to spin up Modern Moodle as your first workload in the cloud or learning how to operate Google Cloud, please refer to [this link](https://cloud.google.com/free) to get a free account.

-## Get a project set up and administrative rights in it
+## Get a project set up and administrative rights for it

 One of the tools available in Google Cloud to structure and organize projects in the cloud is "Projects".